pseusys/SeasideVPN/README.md

 3. Remove all `(planned)` marks from READMEs.
 4. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
 5. Add clean make rule to clean docker images + networks.
-6. Move cli args to env vars
-7. Add image build target to whirlpool make.
+6. Add image build target to whirlpool make.
-8. Set GET and POST checks in GO.
+7. Set GET and POST checks in GO.
-9. Check other tools (nftables) / libs for server
-10. Move some configs tp env
-11. Whirlpool: -m limit tcp packet number (user number \* tcp method number \* tcp connection packets)
+8. Whirlpool: -m limit tcp packet number (user number \* tcp method number \* tcp connection packets)
-12. Move default params extraction to controller
-13. Add "stress" profile with pumba on internal router for enhanced testing, use tcp echo server (can be found on dockerhub) (4 containrrs, no ext router).
+9. Add "stress" profile with pumba on internal router for enhanced testing, use tcp echo server (can be found on dockerhub) (4 containrrs, no ext router).
-14. Add "load" profile for direct access (3 containers) and multiple clients and performance analysis for whirlpool.
+10. Add "load" profile for direct access (3 containers) and multiple clients and performance analysis for whirlpool.
-15. Replace array-buffers with REAL buffers in Go
-16. Warning if packet is too large
+11. Warning if packet is too large
-17. Parse tunnel properties in config contrutor
-18. Port numbers exchange (users to server, server to users)
+12. Port numbers exchange (users to server, server to users)
-19. Write script for downloading/running/configuring server
+13. Write script for downloading/running/configuring server
-20. Control healthcheck times by cosine function, increase max delay to smth like 360 seconds, add random response delay
+14. Control healthcheck times by cosine function, increase max delay to smth like 360 seconds, add random response delay
-21. Addresses for VPN connection: black and white list (limit addresses to use VPN with) <- add traffic analysis tool to client
+15. Addresses for VPN connection: black and white list (limit addresses to use VPN with) <- add traffic analysis tool to client
-22. Advice on traffic distribution (proxy nodes), all routes and ports masking.
-23. On caerulean side: switch to 10.x.x.x tunnel IP, 1st X will be the number of PROXY the packet has been received from
+16. Advice on traffic distribution (proxy nodes), all routes and ports masking, on caerulean side: switch to 10.x.x.x tunnel IP, 1st X will be the number of PROXY the packet has been received from
-24. Protocol disguise: QOTD or any raw socket or data stream
+17. Protocol disguise: QOTD or any raw socket or data stream
-25. Add RTP protocol disguise option (to obfuscation, sent by client)
+18. Add RTP protocol disguise option (to obfuscation, sent by client)
-26. In case of admin connection: require admin configuration file (with proxies, ports, etc.)
-27. For connection: alias mapping (for all nodes) dict in YAML
-28. Network center: for connection not only link, but also a special key is required.
-Without the key connection by IP only is impossible.
-Key is distributed alongside with network center IP and port and IS NEVER SHOWN TO PROVIDER AS PLAINTEXT.
-Connection request includes this key + proposed session key.
-29. Create general functions for decryption+unmarshalling and encryption+marshalling for network.go ONLY
+19. Create general functions for decryption+unmarshalling and encryption+marshalling for network.go ONLY
-30. TEST LOCAL and GLOBAL python and go
+20. TEST LOCAL and GLOBAL python and go
-31. Rewrite pythoon with async/await.
+21. Rewrite pythoon with async/await.
-32. Default vilumes in docker compose, default log level below info
-33. Poetry local launch target
+22. Poetry local launch target
-34. Add "connection certificate" description to README.md.
-35. Use a library for `iptables` management in `caerulean/whirlpool` - if some other types of operations (not adding) are required; same about `ip route` and regex in `whirlpool/console.go`.